INTRAMURAL 7v7 & 8v8-MIXED-REC FLAG FOOTBALL RULES AND REGULATIONS

 *ABSOLUTELY NO JEWELRY WILL BE ALLOWED* (Medical Alert Bracelets must be secured with tape or a legal wrist band)

-Footballs: Teams should provide their own official-size football (Note: Co-Rec teams may also use a youth, junior, or intermediate ball).
-The offensive team is always responsible for retrieving the football during play.
+Footballs: Teams should provide their own official-size football (Note: Mixed-Rec teams may also use a youth, junior, or intermediate ball).
+The team in possession is always responsible for retrieving the football during play.

 Field Dimensions: All games will be played on a 100-yard long x 40 yards wide field, with two, ten-yard end zones.